-At the time of application must hold:
+At the time of application, must have:

-- M.D., Ph.D., D.O., D.V.M., or equivalent doctoral degree - Faculty/staff scientist position or equivalent.
-NOTE: At the time of award activation, the awardee must be at the level of associate professor/staff scientist or equivalent. - History of substantial extramural funding.
+- MD, PhD, DO, DVM, or equivalent doctoral degree - Full-time faculty/staff scientist position or equivalent.
+NOTE: At the time of award activation must have an appointment at the associate professor level or equivalent (including, but not limited to, research associate professor, research scientist, staff scientist, etc.) and be no more than 15 years since first faculty appointment. - History and current evidence of substantial extramural funding